jetstack/version-checker/docs/installation.md

 ## Options

-By default, without the flag `-a, --test-all-containers`, version-checker will only test containers where the pod has the annotation `enable.version-checker.io/*my-container*`, where `*my-container*` is the `name` of the container in the pod.
+By default, version-checker will only test containers where the pod has the annotation `enable.version-checker.io/*my-container*`, where `*my-container*` is the `name` of the container in the pod.

+However, by passing the following flag,`-a, --test-all-containers` version-checker will test all containers within the cluster.

 ### Supported Annotations